Final Notice of Default for Past Due Payments in connection with Contract for Deed - Michigan 2026

 Contact us

 MCL 600.5726.
-If there is a default (buyer fails to pay the installments due under the contact or breaches the contract), seller may seek to retake the possession of the property through the forfeiture process.
+If there is a default (buyer fails to pay the installments due under the contact or bdocHubes the contract), seller may seek to retake the possession of the property through the forfeiture process.
+First, the seller must serve a written notice of the forfeiture upon the buyer.

 If a buyer defaults on a land contract, the seller can take legal action through a process called land contract forfeiture.
 This may result in the buyer not only losing the home, but also all the payments theyve made so far.